theimowski/master-thesis/docs/section-paradigms.md

 Majority of imperative programming languages that were developed till the 80s have procedural nature.
 This means that they focus on defining reusable procedures which invoke certain actions.
 Procedures are stateless, and as a result they cannot carry any kind of data with them.
-Object-oriented approach was introduced in order to combine data with behavior inside an object, in order to relate object to its internal state and applicable operations.
+Object-oriented programming (OOP) was introduced in order to combine data with behavior inside an object, in order to relate object to its internal state and applicable operations.
-Object-oriented follows imperative approach with regards to how the behavior inside an object (in form of methods or members) is implemented.
+OOP follows imperative approach with regards to how the behavior inside an object (in form of methods or members) is implemented.
 Following are enlisted a few design principles that the paradigm outlines.

-**Objects** are the basic building blocks of a program in object-oriented world.
+**Objects** are the basic building blocks of a program in OOP world.
 In some languages, every data structure including primitive types is an object (it is sometimes common to say that "Everything is an object").
 Instance of an object is usually shaped by the concept of a class, which defines available members - fields for storing data and methods for defining behavior.

-**Encapsulation** is an interesting principle of object-oriented software, that often gets misunderstood.
+**Encapsulation** is an interesting principle of OOP software, that often gets misunderstood.
 It aims to hide information, that is to make the internals of an object invisible to the outside scope, but to provide a public interface that does not leak unnecessary state for other components interacting with that object.
 Encapsulation is fulfilled when the call site neither has to make any assumptions about nor be aware of existence of the internals of called object.
 Another consequence of proper encapsulation is the effect that a referenced object should never go into invalid state which makes it unusable.